-This transformative seminar consists of eight interactive sessions that expand your ability to confidently guide your organization.
+This transformative seminar consists of 12 interactive sessions that expand your ability to confidently guide your organization.
 Begin by exploring how to effectively communicate and end the series by examining how to solidify your role as a leader and build positive momentum.
 Along the way, you will learn to adapt and thrive in the face of change and lead more effectively.
 Gain practical techniques and strategies you can apply immediately.

 Self-awareness and meaningful feedback from others are essential to developing your capacity to lead.
 Participants in this program use a 360° assessment to evaluate their own leadership practices and receive important feedback on how others perceive them as leaders.